 American literature."
 Harper Lee died on February 19, 2016, at the age

 For further reading: Harper Lee's To Kill a Mockingbird by Harper Lee, Joyce Milton, Tessa Krailing (paperback 1984); To Kill a Mockingbird Notes, ed.
 Eva Fitzwater ( 1984); Understanding To Kill a Mockingbird by Claudia Durst Johnson and Harper Lee (1994); You Can Go Home Again by Rebecca Lutterell Bailey (1993); Harper Lee's To Kill a Mockingbird, ed.
 Harold Bloom (1995); To Kill a Mockingbird: Threatening Boundaries by Claudia Durst Johnson (1995); Mockingbird.
-A Portrait of Harper Lee by Charles J. Shields (2006); The Mockingbird Next Door by Marja Mills (2014) - Acclaimed authors who wrote only one novel during their lifetime: John Kennedy Toole (A Confederacy of Dunces, 1980); Walter M. Miller, Jr. (A Canticle for Leibowitz, 1959); Ralph Ellison (Invisible Man, 1952), J.D.
+A Portrait of Harper Lee by Charles J. Shields (2006); The Mockingbird Next Door by Marja Mills (2014); Furious Hours: Murder, Fraud and the Last Trial of Harper Lee by Casey Cep (2019) - Acclaimed authors who wrote only one novel during their lifetime: John Kennedy Toole (A Confederacy of Dunces, 1980); Walter M. Miller, Jr. (A Canticle for Leibowitz, 1959); Ralph Ellison (Invisible Man, 1952), J.D.
 Salinger (The Catcher In The Rye, 1951), Margaret Mitchell (Gone with the Wind, 1936) - About the film: For Harper Lee, the casting was precisely right – the studio had turned down Rock Hudson, who had discovered Lee's novel, and bought the rights for Gregory Peck.
 Before beginning of his work, Peck went to Alabama and met the real Atticus Finch, Lee's father Amasa Lee.
 In gratitude for his performance, Lee presented him with her father's own watch.
 Dill Harris, played by nine-year-old John Megna, was a character based on Lee's childhood friend Truman Capote.
 The film, produced by Universal Pictures, was released at the peak of the Civil Rights Movement.
 First Universal did not like it very much, but it was an immediate popular success.
 To make the character of Atticus more prominent, the film was re-edited several times. - From Retakes: Behind the Scenes of 500 Classic Movies by John Eastman (1989) and Novels Into Films by John C. Tibbetts and James M. Welsh (1999) - All reviews were not positive: "To Kill a Mockingbird relates the Cult of Childhood to the Negro Problem with disastrous results.
 Before the intellectual confusion of the project is considered, it should be noted that this is not much of a movie even by purely formal standards."
 (Andrew Sarris, Village Voice, March 7, 1963)